NKHook/NKHook6-ExampleMod/README.md

 Most of you probably won't care about these things either way, but it's important to know what you're working with when using this as an example for your project.

+Another interesting this to take note, this project **does not touch the game's code directly *ever*.**

 ## Setup
 This section is to help you get your build system setup.